Isaac-DeFrain/blog/src/blogs/math-beauty.md

+---
+topics:
+  - Mathematics
+  - Education
+---

 # The Beauty of Mathematics

 Mathematics is often called the language of the universe, and for good reason.
 Its elegance and power never cease to amaze me.

 ## Euler's Identity